 Kids can start learning how to sew even as a toddler!
 A great way to begin this is by using lacing cards like these and stringing beads onto yarn or pipe cleaners.
 You can also punch holes into a paper plate and use yarn or a shoelace to practice sewing through the plate.

-As your kids get older, you can start using plastic or blunt needles to sew into burlap or felt.
+As your kids get older, you can start using plastic or blunt needles to sew into burlap or felt (put the burlap into an embroidery hoop to make it easier to hold onto).
 Then as your kids gain confidence and you feel good about them using sharper needles, move them to regular sewing needles.

 5 Tips to Teach Your Kids to Sew